How long have you been writing?

 What were you like as a teen?

-I was the geeky tomboy who didn't fit in anywhere...not even with other geeks.
-In 8th grade, I wanted to take Honor's English because they acted out scenes from Charles Dickens' Tale of Two Cities (complete with plywood guillotine).
-But Mrs. Horton didn't think I could handle it.
-She told my parents that I seemed "disorganized" in class (I must've looked like a walking disaster...papers spilling everywhere, not to mention, my crablike handwriting).
-Eventually, the teacher caved in...and that year, I played the hooded executioner.
+I was the weirdo who didn't fit in anywhere.
 Junior high was hell.
-And heaven was cutting class to walk to the library at my old elementary school.
-I'd breeze through the double doors, waving to the librarian (perched behind a "stop" and "go" sign at her desk), and sit on the ripped-up carpet (patched in places with masking tape), reading about Narnia for the ten thousandth time or flipping through picture books.
+And heaven was cutting class to walk to the library.
+I'd breeze through the double doors, waving to the librarian (perched behind a "stop" and "go" sign at her desk), and sit on the ripped-up carpet (patched in places with masking tape), reading about Narnia for the ten thousandth time.

 Do you have any weird habits?

 Like the characters in my books, I am filled with obsessions.
 I refuse to crack a book's spine.
-As a kid, I used to seal them with Scotch tape.
-One time, my biology teacher caught me reading a Dragonlance paperback under my desk.
-He snatched it away, marched to the front of the classroom and opened the book so wide, the spine snapped like a living thing.
 When I buy a book, I always sniff the pages.
 Nothing like the fragrance of glue and paper, eau du ink!
 Believe it or not, I'm a bad speller.
 My grammar isn't perfect either.
 Or is it neither?
 When I listen to music, I see shapes and colors.
 Even numbers are good.
 But odd numbers are evil.

 Can you help me get published?